CD Bidasoa

 CD Bidasoa Irun is a team of handball based in Irún, Spain.
 It plays in Liga ASOBAL.

 History

 The Basque club was founded in 1962.
 Five years after its foundation, CD Bidasoa managed to get promoted to the second division and after the 1969/1970 season it was promoted to the first division.
 Eight years was enough to reach the highest class.
 The team achieved its main successes with the support of the Elgorriaga chocolate company.
-In its home country, the club won the league a total of 2 times (1987, 1995), the Copa del Rey 2 times (1992, 1996), the ASOBAL Cup 1 times (1993) and the Supercopa ASOBAL 1 times (1996).
-The club won 2 international cups: EHF Champions League in 1995, EHF Cup Winner's Cup in 1997.
+In its home country, the club won the league a total of two times (1987, 1995), the Copa del Rey two times (1992, 1996), the ASOBAL Cup one time (1993) and the Supercopa ASOBAL one time (1996).
+The club won two international cups: EHF Champions League in 1995, EHF Cup Winner's Cup in 1997.